-Cauliflower—the darling vegetable of 2016—is definitely having a moment.
+Cauliflower—the darling vegetable of the year—is definitely having a moment.

-I’m predicting cauliflower is going to be the most popular vegetable of 2017 as well!
+I’m predicting cauliflower is going to be the most popular vegetable of next year as well!

 Note: When I researched soy sauce alternatives online, I found a few comments who said you can combine 1/4 cup Worcestershire sauce with a tbsp or two of water to replace half cup of soy sauce.
 I haven’t tried it, but if anyone successfully tries this or another option, please feel free to report back for other readers.

 Also be sure to try this Cauliflower Mac And Cheese!